Parsnips – A Deliciously Sweet VegetableReading time: 8 min

 Active plant substances such as polyacetylenes, flavonoids, and falcarinol can be found in parsnips.

 These antioxidants act as vasodilators, which help control blood pressure.
-In addition, these substances have anti-inflammatory, antibacterial, and anticancer effects.

 May promote immune performance

 One serving (80 g) of parsnips provides one-fifth of the recommended daily vitamin C intake.
-This makes it a valuable source of this vitamin.

 Moreover, the high antioxidant content, which includes apigenin, kaempferol, and quercetin, aids in infection resistance.